B4ZZ3/HSNR/README.md

 # University Code
-Code from my university for my bachelor's degree
+Code from my university for my bachelor's degree.
 Each class is represented where I wrote some code

 ##Overview for each class: